majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Pig_Latin.py -> project that convert words into Pig Latin language.

+ - Fibonacci.py -> project that calculate the first N numbers of the Fibonacci sequence.

 ## Complete edabit challenges // Link to the challenge is at the end  the code

  - Calculate_The_Profit.py -> project that calculate the total profit made on the sales of a product.